ideal-life-generator/ws-session/README.md

 })
 ```

-Сan be used if you want to subscribe to an event once.
+Сan be used if you want to subscribe to an identifier once.

 #### sessionId